-After arriving in India, Indiana Jones is asked by a desperate village to find a mystical stone.
-He agrees, and stumbles upon a secret cult plotting a terrible plan in the catacombs of an ancient palace.
+In 1935, Indiana Jones arrives in India, still part of the British Empire, and is asked to find a mystical stone.
+He then stumbles upon a secret cult committing enslavement and human sacrifices in the catacombs of an ancient palace.

 Jonathan Ke Quan

 John McClane is now almost a full-blown alcoholic and is suspended from the NYPD.
 But when a bomb goes off in the Bonwit Teller Department Store the police go insane trying to figure out what's going on.
 Soon, a man named Simon calls and asks for McClane.
 Simon tells Inspector Walter Cobb that McClane is going to play a game called "Simon Says".
 He says that McClane is going to do the tasks he assigns him.
-If not, he'll blow off another bomb.
+If not, he'll set off another bomb.
 With the help of a Harlem electrician, John McClane must race all over New York trying to figure out the frustrating puzzles that the crafty terrorist gives him.
-But when a bomb goes off in a subway station right by the Federal Reserve (the biggest gold storage in the world) things start to get heated up.Written by
+But when a bomb goes off in a subway station right by the Federal Reserve (the biggest gold storage in the world) things start to get heated.Written by

 84 of 91 people found this review helpful.

 Was this review helpful to you?